Mosaic-modular/MosaicSystem/README.md

 All of the symbols have the preferred footprint already assigned so you can just duplicate the ones you need and after you have finished your design delete all the unwanted parts.

-## About

-Design files for use with the open source Mosaic system.
-All the footprints are verified and fully tested.
-For more info, please visit <a href="https://mosaicsynth.com/index.php/system-info/">Mosaicsynth.com</a>

 ## Workflow